 Productivity gets a bad rap these days.
-A few people I respect and am inspired by have gone as far as to say (pretty much) “I don’t give a rat’s ass about productivity, and neither does anyone else who’s worth talking about.”
+A few people I respect and am inspired by have gone so far as to say (pretty much) “I don’t give a rat’s ass about productivity, and neither does anyone else who’s worth talking about.”

 All of a sudden, productivity is chopped liver.
 Why is this?

-Because productivity has been associated solely with the techniques and lifehacks that enable a select few people to get more done more efficiently, people spend hours and hours finding new ways to be quicker at things they don’t need to be doing in the first place.
+Because productivity has been associated solely with the techniques and life hacks that enable a select few people to get more done more efficiently, people spend hours and hours finding new ways to be quicker at things they don’t need to be doing in the first place.
 Learning to become more efficient at things you don’t need to be doing isn’t being productive – it’s wasting time and energy.

 Because productivity has been so closely aligned with “work” and cranking widgets, people feel torn between being productive and enjoying quality time with family.
 Sure, you could slough off your family and get more work done, but you haven’t become more productive – you’ve just gotten more work done.
-In the mean time, you’ve neglected a critical part of what it means to be a thriving person.
+In the meantime, you’ve neglected a critical part of what it means to be a thriving person.

 Because productivity has been connected with Doing More Things, we’ve taken on more and more without considering whether we need to quit doing everything that’s not moving us towards our real (meaningful) goals.
 If being more productive means Doing More Things, you can let me off the bus now.

-All that’s why productivity is bunk.
+All of that is why productivity is bunk.

 And all that is wrong.
 Productivity is about figuring out what you want to be and making it happen.
 It addresses both the end at hand (why you’re doing what you’re doing) and the means (the way you’ll get it done).
 In the final analysis, you can’t separate personal development from productivity.